leon4rd/test/README.md

-## Why do cows not have toes?
-They lactose!
+## Why can't your nose be 12 inches long?
+Because then it'd be a foot!